-Proud Boy who led storming of US Capitol is jailed
+Proud Boy Dominic Pezzola who stormed US Capitol jailed for 10 years

 A selfie video taken on the day of the riot shows Pezzola smoking what he described as a "victory cigar" in the Capitol building.

 During Friday's sentencing, an emotional Pezzola expressed some remorse for his actions.
+His wife, daughter and mother all addressed the judge, with his mother describing him as having been a "wonderful child" that "never gave me any trouble".

+Pezzola's wife said that her daughters have become victims of harassment and bullying at school.

-But once the prison term had been handed down and the judge had left the room, he shouted: "Trump won!"
+But once the prison term had been handed down and the judge had left the room, Pezzola shouted: "Trump won!"

+The Proud Boys - which started as a "drinking club" seven years ago - saw themselves as Donald Trump's foot-soldiers and were among the first to march on the Capitol on the day of the riot.

+Trump supporters overran police lines and stormed the building in a bid to prevent Congress from ratifying Joe Biden's election victory.

 Pezzola and Nordean went to trial alongside three other members of the organisation, including former chairman Enrique Tarrio and US military veterans Joe Biggs and Zachary Rehl.